Capstone · Optional · Solo

 While you were triaging, things escalated.
 A different problem started developing on the same device — the kind of cascade that starts with a flap and ends with customers complaining about latency.
 Time to drive it and read it as it unfolds:

 The CLI returns immediately and prints three IDs (one per cascade stage).
-The cascade is now unfolding in the lab — three minutes of total runtime by default.
+The cascade is now unfolding in the lab — wall-clock timing is in the callout below.
 Open the Workshop Lab 2026 dashboard — you'll be running three queries against the prometheus datasource in Explore as the incident develops.
 The Workshop Home dashboard's Recent events feed is also reflecting it; switch tabs occasionally to keep both in view.

 The first thing that catches your eye — primary degrading.
 The interface starts flipping:

 Switch to Time series.
 Within seconds you'll see the line flip between 1 (up) and 0 (down).
 Roughly 60s up, 30s down.
 An interface flap is the classic something physical is wrong signal — in a real network this is what makes you walk to the rack.
-The source="incident-cascade" label scopes the query to the signals this incident is emitting, leaving the lab's steady-state noise out of view.
+By default the cascade targets ethernet-1/10 as the primary — that's the line that flips.
+The source="incident-cascade" filter scopes the query to this incident's signals and keeps the lab's baseline interface noise (Parts 1–3's always-broken ethernet-1/11, etc.) off this chart.

 Stop and notice.
 The values are 0 and 1, not the 1/2 gNMI-enum pair you saw in Parts 1–3.
 This cascade is a different shape of incident — generic up/down rather than the BGP-coupled interface story — so it emits with the simpler 0/1 scheme and the unique source=incident-cascade label.
 That's also why the existing BgpSessionNotUp alert doesn't trip on this incident: the alert rule matches on bgp_oper_state, and this cascade emits its own three signals, none of them bgp_oper_state.
 Different incidents, different signal shapes, different alerts.
 The label is the scoping handle that keeps them separable.